DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Though a small APS-C camera, features such as the zebra warnings, focus peaking, and histogram let you achieve a lot.

 Full-frame cameras also tend to have a better dynamic range.
-Picture profiles such as S-Log2, S-Log3, and even Cine2 will help increase the amount of information the a6500 picks up, but it still won’t beat a full-frame sensor.
+Picture profiles such as S-Log2, S-Log3, and even Cine2 will help increase the amount of information the a6500 picks up, but it won’t beat a full-frame sensor.

-Being an APS-C camera also means that there is a conversion for full-frame lenses and finding wide-angle lenses can be difficult.
+Being an APS-C camera also means that there is a conversion for full-frame lenses, and finding wide-angle lenses can be difficult.
 With as 1.5x conversion, many wide-angle lenses will read as normal, and normal lenses telephoto for this camera.

-That being said, rolling shutter tends to also be a problem on full-frame sensors (if that’s what you’re comparing it to) due to the larger sensor size.
+That being said, rolling shutter tends to be a problem on full-frame sensors (if that’s what you’re comparing it to) due to the larger sensor size.

 Also, the depth-of-field of a full-frame sensor is more shallow (at the same focal length), and can be harder to control, which isn’t always recommended for shooting film.